kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/cluster-right-sizing-recommendations.md

 {% hint style="info" %}
 Recommendations via Kubecost Actions can only be adopted on your primary cluster.
 To adopt recommendations on a secondary cluster via Kubecost Actions, you must first manually switch to that cluster's Kubecost frontend.
 {% endhint %}

+## Continuous cluster right-sizing

+### Prerequisites

+Continuous cluster right-sizing has the same requirements needed as implementing any cluster right-sizing recommendations.
+See above for a complete description of prerequisites.

+### Usage

+### Guided Sizing

+Continuous Cluster Right-Sizing is accessible via [Actions](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions), then select Guided Sizing.
+This feature implements both cluster right-sizing and [container right-sizing](/using-kubecost/navigating-the-kubecost-ui/savings/cluster-right-sizing-recommendations/cluster-right-sizing-recommendations.md).

+For a tutorial on using Guided Sizing, see [here](/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md#guided-sizing).

+## Troubleshooting

+### EBS-related scheduling challenges on EKS

+If you are using Persistent Volumes (PVs) with AWS's Elastic Block Store (EBS) Container Storage Interface (CSI), you may run into a problem post-resize where pods are in a Pending state because of a "volume node affinity conflict".
+This may be because the pod needs to mount an already-created PV which is in an Availability Zone (AZ) without node capacity for the pod.
+This is a limitation of the EBS CSI.

+Kubecost mitigates this problem by ensuring continuous cluster right-sizing creates at least one node per AZ by forcing NodeGroups to have a node count greater than or equal to the number of AZs of the EKS cluster.
+This will also prevent you from setting a minimum node count for your recommendation below the number of AZs for your cluster.
+If the EBS CSI continues to be problematic, you can consider switching your CSI to services like Elastic File System (EFS) or FSx for Lustre.

+Using Cluster Autoscaler on AWS may result in a similar error.
+See more [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#common-notes-and-gotchas).